Opentrons/opentrons/api/docs/v2/complex_commands/order_operations.rst

     6. Dispense into destination
     7. Mix at destination
     8. Touch tip at destination
-    9. Empty disposal volume, if present in tip
-    10. Blow out, if tip is empty
+    9. Blow out
-    11. Drop tip
+    10. Drop tip

 The command may repeat some or all of these steps in order to move liquid as requested. :py:meth:`.transfer` repeats as many times as there are wells in the longer of its ``source`` or ``dest`` argument. :py:meth:`.distribute` and :py:meth:`.consolidate` try to repeat as few times as possible.
 See :ref:`complex-tip-refilling` below for how they behave when they do need to repeat.